helpscout/fe-test-potato-site/challenge.md

 ### If you did finish within 3 hours...

-Feel free to add additional enhancements (e.g. fancy designs, additional embed support, tests, etc...)
+Feel free to add additional enhancements (e.g. fancy designs, additional embed support, tests, etc...).
+If you do, please include the following in your PR description:

+* Enhancements you made
+* Reasoning/benefits of those enhancements